Cifas Marker Removal Solicitor

 What are Cifas markers?

 Cifas stands for ‘Credit Industry Fraud Avoidance System’.
-It’s a not-for-profit organisation that manages a database detailing fraudulent conduct in the UK.
+It’s a not-for-profit organisation that manages a database that contains information about fraudulent conduct in the UK.
 The aim is to reduce fraud and crime.
 Cifas and the other fraud database markers can also be known as bank fraud markers.
-They can be loaded against you when a financial institution makes a judgement against you or your business, either if you have been a victim or perpetrator of financial fraud.
-Financial institutions can include banks, insurers, and loan companies.
-Then, other institutions can access this information to get more information about the potential risks of lending to you.
+They can be loaded against you when a financial institution (such as a bank, insurer, or loan company) makes a judgement against you or your business.
+This typically happens when you have been either a victim or perpetrator of financial fraud.
+Other institutions can access this information to get more information about the potential risks of lending to you.

 -